 - Heat-related injuries.
 Because roofers work in the heat for long hours during the summer months, they can suffer heat exhaustion, heat stroke, and severe sunburn that could develop into skin cancer.

 If you or a family member was injured in a roofing accident, you could be facing mounting medical bills and lost wages for a lengthy period—if you can return to your job at all.
 However, you may be able to hold your employer responsible for compensating you.
-Fill out our online form to schedule a free consultation to learn about your legal options.
+It's important to speak with an experienced workplace injury attorney as soon as possible.
+Contact us online or call us directly at 817.380.4888 to schedule your free consultation.
+We help injured workers throughout Texas including Arlington, North Richland, Grapevine, Bedford, Hurst, Euless, Irving and all points in between.